1Jajen1/propCheck/README.md

     )
 }
 ```
 This example generates binary-trees based with a maximum depth based on the size parameter.
+Using `Gen.frequency` the chance of getting a `Branch` instead of a `Leaf` is adjusted.
 > This is using the amazing fp library [arrow](https://arrow-kt.io/) for `binding`.
-This is not necessary, it will ease creation of nested `Gen`s and lots of other more complex generators.
+This is not necessary, it will however ease creation of nested `Gen`s and lots of other more complex generators.

 ## Running these tests with a test runner